MarcGrol/microgen/README.md

  - "event" (with "attributes"): each commands emits zero or more events.
 An event is used to exchange of information between services in an async away

 ##Technical solution
 - describe application in terns of "services", "commands" and "events".
-Example: application.go
+Example: [https://github.com/MarcGrol/microgen/blob/master/application.go]
 - generate events and interfaces based on "description" of application.
 Example: tourApp/events/events.go and tourApp/tour/interface.go
 - provide implementation for "bus" (=exchange of events between services)
 - provide implementation of append-ony "store" for persistence